pelichero/code4nimbus/README.md

-# Monorepo GitHub Project: Learning Path for Clojure, Docker, and Kafka
+# Monorepo GitHub Project: Learning Path for Clojure

 Welcome to the Monorepo GitHub project dedicated to studying and exploring the fascinating worlds of Clojure, Docker, and Kafka technologies.
 This repository serves as a comprehensive learning path for anyone looking to gain proficiency in these technologies.
 Whether you're a beginner taking your first steps or an experienced developer expanding your skillset, this repository has something for you.